Williamsburg Bray School

 The Williamsburg Bray School was a school for free and enslaved Black children founded in 1760 in Williamsburg, Virginia.
 Opened at Benjamin Franklin's suggestion in 1760, the school educated potentially hundreds of students until its closure in 1774.
 The house it first occupied is believed to be the "oldest extant building in the United States dedicated to the education of Black children".

-Constructed in 1760 by Dudley Digges, the structure has also been known as the Dudley Digges House and Bray-Digges House.
+Constructed in 1760, the structure has also been known as the Dudley Digges House and Bray-Digges House.
 Bought by Methodist missionaries in the mid-1920s, the building was renovated and renamed Brown Hall.
-Its colonial origins not visible though known, the structure was not purchased by John D. Rockefeller Jr.'s Colonial Williamsburg project but instead acquired by the College of William & Mary in 1930.
-The building was moved to the campus where additions were added, eventually housing the college's military science and ROTC programs from 1980 until 2021.
+Its colonial origins not visible though known, the structure was not purchased by John D. Rockefeller Jr.'s Colonial Williamsburg project, but was instead acquired by the College of William & Mary in 1930.
+The building and its additions were moved to William & Mary's campus, eventually housing the college's military science and ROTC programs from 1980 until 2021.

 After studies and an inventory were performed, the building was again moved in February 2023 to Colonial Williamsburg's historic area.
+A ribbon-cutting ceremony was held on Juneteenth, 2025, commemorating the opening of school building to public exhibition following restoration work.

 History

 Construction and school

-The building was constructed in 1760 for Dudley Digges on the southeast side of Prince George St. and Boundary St. in Williamsburg, Virginia.
-Upon completion, the house was rented for £8 per annum by the Associates of Dr. Bray, which had been organized to educate enslaved African-Americans.
+The building's original lot was on the southeast corner of Prince George St. and Boundary St. in Williamsburg, Virginia traces to a September 6, 1712 deed to William Craig, which included stipulations to build a house within 24 months.
+In 1719, a dwelling house is recorded in a will to Craig's daughters.
+On November 15, 1734, daughter Sarah Craig Henrikin sold a lot on which they had been living to Hannah Shields.
+Hannah's sons Matthew and James then sold it to Dudley Digges Jr. on November 14, 1763.
+The house was built in the Cape Cod style in 1760.
+In 1763-1765, the house was rented for £8 per annum by the Associates of Dr. Bray, which had been organized to educate enslaved African-Americans.
 The Associates of Dr. Bray was founded by Thomas Bray, a Church of England clergyman who had also founded the Society for Promoting Christian Knowledge and Society for the Propagation of the Gospel in Foreign Parts.
 The organization had constructed a successful school for Philadelphia after Benjamin Franklin suggested the site in 1757.
 Franklin, a member of the Associates, had suggested that "New York, Williamsburgh and Newport" would be good choices.